Is The Bible is Wrong About History?

 When the Hebrews came into the land of Egypt they were given land in Goshen.
 What is Goshen like?

-Dry places are were artifacts are best preserved, especially written records.
+Dry places are best for preserving artifacts, especially written records.
 Goshen is located on the eastern side of the Nile delta.
-It is fairly wet, so archeological things deteriorate relatively quickly, in particular papyrus.
-The Hebrews made their buildings from mud bricks, which do not survive long periods of time (millennia) in wet environments.
-However, some Hebrew style buildings (four rooms with a courtyard) have been discovered.
+It is wet, so archeological objects, in particular papyrus, deteriorate relatively quickly, The Hebrews made their buildings from mud bricks, which do not survive (without regular maintenance) in wet environments.
+However, some Hebrew style buildings (four rooms with a courtyard) have been discovered in Goshen.

 It makes sense that there is not much physical evidence.
-But, even a total lack of evidence would not prove the Hebrews were not in Egypt as described in the Bible.
-However, there is sufficient evidence that Hebrews were present in Goshen around the time of the Exodus.
+However, even a total lack of evidence in our present time would not prove the Hebrews were not in Egypt as described in the Bible.
+A lack of available evidence may be because the evidence did not survive the millennia.
+However, that is not the case.
+There is sufficient evidence the Hebrews were present in Goshen around the time of the Exodus.
 For more information go to the All About Archeology web site.

-Also, the Hebrews were not known as "Hebrews" at that time.
+In addition, the Hebrews were not known as Israel nor even as "Hebrews" at that time.
 When they entered Egypt they were a family of 70 people from Canaan.
 They were not a nation and just barely a tribe.
-It appears the Egyptians just lumped them together with Canaanites and asiatics, with little to distinguish Israel's family from other Canaanites..
+It appears the Egyptians just lumped them together with Canaanites and Asiatics, with little to distinguish Israel's family from other Canaanites.

-were not originally called Egyptians.
+People living in what we now call Egypt were not originally referred to as Egyptians.
 They were Mizraim.